fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-with-m365apps.md

 ---
 # Upgrade to new Microsoft Teams with Microsoft 365 Apps

-Starting in late August, 2024, new Teams will automatically install with new and existing installations of Microsoft 365 Apps on Windows.
+The new Teams app automatically installs with new and existing installations of Microsoft 365 Apps on Windows.
+Administrators may exclude the Teams client from automatically installing with Microsoft 365 Apps on Windows.

 >[!Important]
 >If the classic Teams app is already installed, the Microsoft 365 Apps deployment will install new Teams alongside classic Teams on the device.
 The classic Teams installation will not change.

 ## Rollout schedule

-For more information on the timeline for new Teams, see [End of availability for classic Teams client](teams-classic-client-end-of-availability.md).
+For more information on the timeline for the Teams clients, see [End of availability for classic Teams client](teams-classic-client-end-of-availability.md).

 ## Prerequisites for target computers